SaadiaELF/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+- `console.log(f1())` will print 10 taking the value from the global scope
+- `console.log(y)` will print undefined because the variable is inside the function scope and the console.log() is outside the function scope
 ## Question 3

 Take a look at the following code: